 - Egg – For a vegan version, use an egg replacer, such as flax egg.

-- Mini chocolate chips – If you would like to make gluten-free chocolate chip zucchini muffins, I highly recommend using mini chocolate chips so the chocolate disperses evenly.
+- Mini chocolate chips – If you would like to make chocolate chip zucchini muffins, I highly recommend using mini chocolate chips so the chocolate disperses evenly.
 Regular baking chips have a tendency to sink to the bottoms of the muffins.

-Tip one – Blot Zucchini
+Tip #1 – Blot Zucchini

 Rather than grating the zucchini and immediately adding it to the batter, first gently blot, squeezing in paper towels or a clean, lint free dish towel.
-Why is this step crucial when making gluten-free muffins?
+Why is this step crucial when making GF muffins?

 GF flour starches already struggle with absorbing moisture and zucchini is made primarily of water.
 Removing some of zucchini’s excess moisture means a light, moist crumb, but without being overly dense and heavy.
+Plus no more sunken middles!

 Why did this happen with the muffins but not the bread?
 Zucchini bread has a much longer cook time than muffins, giving time for the starches to fully hydrate and soak up the liquids.
 Therefore, letting the batter sit before baking gave the extra time needed for them to bake up round and fluffy.

 Therefore, prepare the batter and pour it in the muffin pan.
 While the oven preheats let them sit for 15-20 minutes, which gives a head start on absorbing the liquids.
 Do not let them sit much longer than that or they will become too dry or may not rise.
+This easy trick worked wonders on my bakery-style gluten free yellow layer cake as well!

 Typically muffin recipes use a higher oven temp between 375ºF-400ºF.
 This helps them rise quickly and set the upper crust.
 When trying this with gluten-free muffins, they looked beautiful in the oven, but then quickly deflated.